-*the Church* which has been received as such by the rulers of this world, not those who were delivered from the power of darkness, and translated into the kingdom of God&#8217;s dear Son; who were come to the &#8220;general assembly and church of the first-born, whose names are written in heaven.&#8221; These observations are in some measure applicable to all the great national Protestant bodies since the outward form and constitution became so prominent a matter, which was not the case originally while deliverance from Babylon was in question.
+*the Church* which has been received as such by the rulers of this world, not those who were delivered from the power of darkness, and translated into the kingdom of God's dear Son; who were come to the "general assembly and church of the first-born, whose names are written in heaven".
+These observations are in some measure applicable to all the great national Protestant bodies since the outward form and constitution became so prominent a matter, which was not the case originally while deliverance from Babylon was in question.

 From all this has flowed an anomalous and trying consequence; namely, that the true Church of God has no avowed communion at all.
 There are, I suppose, none of its members who would not now acknowledge, that individuals of the children of God are to be found in all the different denominations, who profess the same pure faith; but where is their bond of union?
-It is not that unbelieving professors are mixed with the people of God in their communion, but that the bond of communion is not the *unity* of the people of God, but really (in point of fact) their *differences.*
+It is not that unbelieving professors are mixed with the people of God in their communion, but that the bond of communion is not the *unity* of the people of God, but really (in point of fact) their *differences*.

 The bonds of nominal union are such as separate the children of God from each other; so that, instead of (itself an imperfect state) unbelievers being found mixed up with them, the people of God are found as individuals, among bodies of professing Christians, joined in communion upon other and different grounds; not in fact as the people of God at all.
 The truth of this, I think, cannot be denied, and surely it is a very extraordinary state for the Church to be in.
 I think the study of the history of the Church (bearing in mind what the true Church of God is) will enable us to account for it.
 Such is not my present purpose, as writing merely on the principle of that inquiring, strengthening character, in which they that feared the Lord spake often one to another.
-But it must surely form a practical matter of great importance to the judgment of those who, loving Jerusalem&#8212; &#8220;it pitieth them to see her in the dust&#8221;&#8212;those who &#8220;wait for the consolation of Israel.&#8221; I do believe, indeed, that there will be a gradual development of the people of God, by a separation from the world of which many of them perhaps now think little.
+But it must surely form a practical matter of great importance to the judgment of those who, loving Jerusalem -- "it pitieth them to see her in the dust" -- those who "wait for the consolation of Israel".
+I do believe, indeed, that there will be a gradual development of the people of God, by a separation from the world of which many of them perhaps now think little.
 The Lord will be present with His people in the hour of their temptation, and hide them secretly in the tabernacle of His presence; but it is not my purpose to follow presumptuously my own thoughts about this.
 We may remark that the people